gJmry/svelt/docs/docs/commands/toolkits.md

 # Toolkits

-When initializing your Svelte project using the `svelte init` command, you have the option to add a **UI Toolkit** to streamline your development process. 🚀
+When initializing your Svelte project using the `svelte init` command, you have the option to add a **Toolkit**. 🚀

 ## 🎨 Available UI Toolkits